 Ex-FCCI president, wife sued for illegal wealth

-The Anti-Corruption Commission (ACC) yesterday sued Siddiqur Rahman, former president of the Faridpur Chamber of Commerce and Industry (FCCI), and his wife, Musreen Akhtar.
+The Anti-Corruption Commission today sued Siddiqur Rahman, former president of the Faridpur Chamber of Commerce and Industry (FCCI), and his wife, Musreen Akhtar.

-ACC's Deputy Director, Rezaul Karim, filed two separate cases in the Faridpur ACC office, accusing the couple of accumulating approximately Tk 13.90 crore illegally beyond their known sources of income.
+ACC's Deputy Director, Rezaul Karim, filed two separate cases in the Faridpur ACC office, accusing the couple of accumulating approximately Tk 13.90 crore illegally beyond their known sources of income, reports our Faridpur correspondent.

 According to the case statements, Siddiqur, 45, illegally acquired Tk 11.54 crore between the tax years 1996-97 and 2021-22, while Musreen, 45, is accused of having Tk 2.35 crore derived from her husband's illicit wealth between the tax years 2012-13 and 2021-22.